choldener/NACE-From-Handshake/README.md

 ## Usage

-Starting the program you will see the following prompt:
+Starting the program you will see the following prompt
 ![First Prompt](https://i.imgur.com/Yyq9X7R.png)

 Putting in the required data will give you multiple prompts to chose from in orer to select exactly what sheets are needed.